Date: 2008jan11

 gtop - Gnome top

-The /proc directiory has a subdirectory for each running process.
+See man pages for more info.
+The /proc directory has a subdirectory for each running process.
+So search for numbered directories shows whats running:

 ls /proc | egrep '[0-9]'

-My favorite way of invoking ps:
+My favourite way of invoking ps:

 ps -eo user,pid,%cpu,start,args --forest